-One can see that the one-loop EW radiative corrections are quite large and should be certainly taken into account.
-But to satisfy the precision requirements of the future experiments, one should include necessarily also higher order effects.
-Only a part of the latter effects can be introduced as oblique or factorizable corrections, while many other corrections are process and kinematics dependent.
-That is why, creation of a Monte Carlo generator with explicit treatment of various contributions is of great importance.
+One can see that the one-loop EW radiative corrections are quite large and should certainly be taken into account.
+However, to satisfy the precision requirements of future experiments, it will be necessary to include higher-order effects.
+Only a part of the latter effects can be introduced as oblique or factorizable corrections, while many other corrections are process- and kinematics-dependent.
+This is why the creation of a Monte Carlo generator with explicit treatment of various contributions is of great importance.